Candidate: So what is Rose-Hulman like?

 Candidate: Is there teaching in the summer?

-Rose-Hulman Mathematics: There is a very small summer school program and a large five-week program called Fast Track Calculus.
+Rose-Hulman Mathematics: There is a very small summer school program and a five-week program called Fast Track Calculus.
 Teaching in the summer is entirely voluntary, most faculty do not teach in the summer.

 Scholarship and research